How To Become A Certified Automotive Technician

 Does Certification Pay?

 These certificates and the knowledge needed to earn them can also help you earn higher wages.
-On average, the salary for an automotive technician is $40,710 annually, according to the Bureau of Labor Statistics.
-However, those who are ASE-certified earn an average of $51,911 annually.
-This means that as an ASE-certified technician, you can earn a salary that is 20% higher, on average, than an auto tech that does not hold any certification.
+On average, the annual salary for an automotive technician is over $44,000, according to 2020 data from the Bureau of Labor Statistics.
+However, those who are ASE-certified typically earn more.
+In fact, the BLS data shows that auto mechanics who earn the top 10% make nearly $72,000 annually.
 Additional certifications can also lead to additional pay raises as you move up the career ladder.

 If you’ve been thinking about becoming a certified auto technician, there’s no time like the present to make that happen.
 Auto techs who hold a certificate can make more money, move up the career ladder faster, and become highly respected by their employers and customers.